kmanc/intelligent_machine_discovery/README.md

     - [/usr/share/wordlists/seclists/raft-medium-files.txt](https://github.com/danielmiessler/SecLists/blob/master/Discovery/Web-Content/raft-medium-files.txt)

 #### TODO
-  Bugfixes
+- Bugfixes
-    - I'm pretty sure some of the concurrency does not work as intended
-    - There is bound to be more
+    - There is bound to be a few
 - Offer options
     - There are lots of hard-coded things that can't be changed in v0.1.0
-- A real README
+- A better README
-    - What imd is
-    - How to use it
     - Plans for the future
     - How to interpret results
-- HTTPS scanning
-    - Basically the same stuff as HTTP
 - FTP scanning
     - Check for anonymous access
 - Other